dl5rfk/easyBM/README.md

 	cd /opt/easyBM/
 	./easyBM-install-from-scratch.sh

-The script easyBM-install-from-scratch.sh does mostly all needed steps.
-But please be carefull.
+BUT, the script easyBM-install-from-scratch.sh does mostly do all the needed steps.
+Please be carefull, because this install script is still in development.

+## Contact
+Please do not hesitiate to give us your feedback for improvements or be a part of the development. see http://www.bm262.de

 ## Support or Development
 For some discussion, please have a look at https://groups.yahoo.com/neo/groups/easybm/info

+## Special Thanks
+- A special thanks to DG9VH who has build the [MMDVMHost-Dashboard](https://github.com/dg9vh/) which was a great inspiration and example for this project.
+- A special thanks to

 ##Licence
 Distributed under the GNU General Public License version 3 or later